Fikoko/Optivar/README.md

 ```
 * Example of Code (Dynamic mode)

+This mode is called Dynamic mode since one can change the optivar script code at runtime.
+This enables code to be fully dynamic
+by interpreter calling every bin by itself.
+Losing some overhead at speed will benefit the user to change the code input at runtime.
 ```
 -- add_numbers.optivar: Read two undeclared numbers, add them and return the sum -- (assuming include.bin and lib.bin exists.
 Also for this case lib.bin has other functions below in single merged bin)